Create a Hanging Indent in a Microsoft Word Document

 In the following examples, the first line indent marker and the left indent marker are at different locations on the Ruler:

-Creating a hanging or first line indent using the Paragraph dialog box
+Creating a hanging indent using the Paragraph dialog box

 To create a hanging or first line indent using the Paragraph dialog box: